-2. Enter a language name and select a language to base the new language on.
+2. Enter a language name and select a language on which to base the new language.
 The fields Author and Note are optional.
 Click the Save button to create the new language.

-A Localization Editor window with a list of phrases will appear, as when customizing an existing language.
+A Localization Editor window with a list of phrases will appear, just as when you're customizing an existing language.